itsmeswathi-Learner/Twitter-Sentiment-Analysis-and-Emotion-Detection-/README.md

 🛠 Technologies Used

 Python 3.13
-Tweepy (Twitter API v2)
+-->Tweepy (Twitter API v2)

-TextBlob for sentiment analysis
+-->TextBlob for sentiment analysis

-Pandas, NumPy for data handling
+-->Pandas, NumPy for data handling

-Matplotlib, Seaborn for visualization
+-->Matplotlib, Seaborn for visualization

-WordCloud for generating word clouds
+-->WordCloud for generating word clouds

 🤝 Contributing
 Want to contribute?
 Feel free to fork this repo, create a pull request, and share your improvements!